-OpenTelemetry can be used to generate telemetry data from your Go applications.
+OpenTelemetry can be used to generate telemetry data from your Golang applications.
 The collected data can then be sent to an observability tool for storage and visualization.
 OpenTelemetry is an open-source project under the Cloud Native Computing Foundation (CNCF) that aims to standardize the generation and collection of telemetry data.

 Steps to get started with OpenTelemetry for Go applications:

-Instrumenting a Go application with OpenTelemetry
+Instrumenting your Golang application with OpenTelemetry

 Step 2: Install dependencies

-Dependencies related to OpenTelemetry exporter and SDK have to be installed first.
 Run the below commands after navigating to the application source folder:

 go get go.opentelemetry.io/otel \